Antoni Gaudí and Barcelona: The World Heritage Route

 Antoni Gaudí is Catalonia’s most renowned architect and interior designer.
 For most of his life he was bound to the Catalan capital, Barcelona.
 Today many of his exquisite buildings in Barcelona are listed by UNESCO as World Heritage Sites.
 From Sagrada Familia and Park Güell to Casa Batlló and Casa Milà, follow the World Heritage route in Barcelona.

 In 1984, UNESCO added Gaudí’s Park Güell, Palau Güell, and Casa Milà to its list of World Heritage Sites.
 In 2005, this list was expanded to include the Sagrada Família, Casa Vicens, Casa Batlló, as well as the unfinished church of Colònia Güell.
 Today, embarking on a route that passes all seven of the architect’s World Heritage Sites is the best way to explore Antoni Gaudí’s Barcelona.

 To be nominated for UNESCO’s World Heritage list, a site must meet either one of six cultural criteria or one of four natural criteria.
-Gaudí’s works were selected for meeting three of the cultural criteria, beginning with first criterion – to represent a masterpiece of human creative genius, for his grandiose projects that demonstrated both an original approach to craftsmanship and design as well as a mastery of innovative geometrical forms.
+Gaudí’s works were selected for meeting three of the cultural criteria, beginning with the first criterion – to represent a masterpiece of human creative genius, for his grandiose projects that demonstrated both an original approach to craftsmanship and design as well as a mastery of innovative geometrical forms.